CKATONY/ST558-Project-1-/README.md

 endpoints.
 We access the pokemon-species(endpoint) inside the growth rate endpoint.**

-tt is the dataframe containing all the names of growth-rate and urls
+tt is the data frame containing all the names of growth-rate and urls
 this function take input
 s = one of the growth rate category (can see it in tt) (quote s for the input)